April 9, 2019

 Single-use technology to improve the filling process of autologous therapies

-In most autologous therapies cells are collected from the patient and filled into a primary packaging, such as single-use bags or vials for further processing.
+Sticking to the example of autologous therapies, in most cases cells are collected from the patient and filled into a primary packaging, such as single-use bags or vials for further processing.

 Along with experts recommendations to use "a closed and pump-driven system that constantly checks the bags’ weight" during the filling process, manual processes often fail to maintain consistency and accuracy of performing a standardized aliquotation into single-use bags.
 Moreover, the open architecture of manual filling procedures bear increased risk of contamination, whereas a closed automated system prevents such occurences.